ASTR 1210 (O'Connell) Study Guide 16

 survival on a desert planet.
 He made numerous sketches using a

 medium-sized telescope (at left; an example of a Lowell sketch is at

 right).
 Another, much more detailed, Lowell map can be

 Lowell was not the only astronomer claiming to have seen the canals.

 The visibility of any such features is strongly affected by the

-stability.
-However, many careful observers were never able to see
+spreading in the springtime.
+However, many careful observers were never

 the idea of civilizations on Mars had a great impact on the public